A fingertip cut is one of the most common types of wounds.

 A bandage for your finger or fingertip that’s made of gauze, offers extra protection for cut fingers or injured nails or nail beds.

 Many medical supply manufacturers make gauze finger bandages.
 These gauze bandages usually come with an applicator, since applying a bandage to an injured finger can be tough to do on your own.

-Use your thumb to hold the end of the gauze in place, and withdraw the applicator to the finger’s end.
+Finally, use your thumb to hold the end of the gauze in place, and withdraw the applicator to the finger’s end.
 Now, twist the applicator 360 degrees.
 Apply the rest of the fingertip bandage by pushing the applicator back over the injured finger.
-Use zinc oxide, or a strip of medical tape to secure the bandage.
+Also, you can use zinc oxide, or a strip of medical tape to secure the bandage.